Photographer: Lawrence Manyapelo

 “It says to me that life is possible.
 It says to me that anything is possible.
 It says to me that every single dream is valid.
 It says to me that we haven’t been building in vain but we’ve been building with the hope that those who will come after us will have more opportunities.”

-With the entertainment industry growing and more motion picture projects premiere every other month.
+With the entertainment industry growing and more motion picture projects premiering every other month.
 Do you think the casting couch (where producers ask for sexual favours from aspiring entertainers) will be an issue?

 Who did you watch Black Panther with?